elixir-lang/ex_doc/README.md

 >
 > This syntax will render an error block

-For example, if you change the class name to `neutral`, you get:
+For example, if you change the class name to `neutral`, you get the same admonition block in neutral style:

 > #### Error {: .neutral}
 >